 ReSharper comes with a handy view that allows you to see the whole hierarchy of css selectors.
 For each selector in the hierarchy you can quickly view its definition.

-To build a hierarchy, set the caret on a style selector, and choosein the main menu, or press Ctrl+Alt+H.
+To build a hierarchy, set the caret at a style selector, and choosein the main menu, or press Control+Alt+H.

 ReSharper can also build the CSS hierarchy internally, showing you which styles override other styles and allowing you to navigate up the hierarchy.
 To toggle this feature, use the Build CSS style hierarchy checkbox on the page of ReSharper options.

 To exclude parts of your solution's code from code analysis, navigation, and other features, ReSharper allows you to ignore specific files, folders and file masks in different ways.

 To improve performance, ReSharper also automatically detects and starts ignoring large web files that have no references and were probably added to the solution by mistake.

 If any of such files are detected, you will see a notification where you can stop ignoring any of those files if you need them.
 You can also find all automatically ignored files on thepage of ReSharper options .